zuluana/Halia/README.md

 -  **Independent**:  Not coupled with a particular back-end or front-end technology.
 -  **Philosophy**:  Extensibility is a first-class concern as discussed in [Plugin Pattern](#plugin-pattern).

 Halia is a generic, extensible dependency injection (DI) framework.
-However, we believe it's particularly well suited to the [Plugin Pattern](#plugin-pattern).
+However, we use it to generate apps at runtime using the [Plugin Pattern](#plugin-pattern).

-With this pattern, you build a "Plugin" to encapsulate each feature and inject it into your app (or other plugins).
-This keeps your code de-coupled, organized, and open for extension.
+Build "Plugins" to encapsulate and inject features into your app (or other plugins).
+This keeps features simple, de-coupled, and open for extension.

 ## 📖 Table of Contents
 - [Introduction](#halia)